meatbags/collider/README.md

 # Collider

-Provides precise collisions for three.js bufferGeometry.
-Uses normal data and face culling to find collision solutions for complex geometries.
-Useful for quick integration of 3D collision maps (for example a set of blocks and prisms created in Blender).
+Collider provides precise collisions for three.js bufferGeometry, using normal data and face culling to find collision solutions for complex geometries.
+Collider is useful for quick integration of 3D collision maps (for example a set of blocks and prisms created in Blender).

 Processing of high-poly models is possible, but computationally expensive.
-For the best real-time results, minimise the poly count and break up geometry into separate objects.
+For the best real-time results, minimise poly count and break up geometry into separate objects.
 Collider.System provides search optimisation for large mesh sets.

 Note: Currently does not support transforms - static geometry only.